fasbitX/dynamic-to-static/README.md

 Proxy Services
     • If you know of other free proxy services with API access, shoot us an email and we will add them to the option list.

-Current Program built for Ubuntu 18.04
+Current Program built for Ubuntu 18.04, with easy to use front end web GUI.

 Windows installer: coming soon.